co-cart/co-cart/readme.txt

 **Everything you need to try** and see if making your store headless is right for you.

 * **No Blocks** - The API is designed for the purpose of decoupling.
 Not blocks for Gutenberg.
-* **Enhanced Session Handler** - Our session handler adds support to allow our API the power it requires for any decoupled situation.
+* **Enhanced Session Handler** - Our session handler provides the support needed for any decoupled situation.
 * **Basic Authentication** - No Admin API Keys required.
 Customers have full control, either as a guest or authenticated with their login details.
 * **Domain dominance** - CORS can be an issue when decoupling.
 Don’t sweat the small stuff.
 We got you.
 * **No Headless Checkout?** - Load any cart session via the native site, if you feel more comfortable using WooCommerce’s built in payment system.